 The main concern I have is that the app was last updated quite a few years ago, so I’m not sure if it will be compatible with future macOS versions.

 These are the different ways to take screenshots for a full or scrolling webpage.
-Like I said in the quick summary section, different methods have their own advantages and disadvantages, so be sure to choose the one that best fits your needs.
+As I said in the quick summary section, different methods have their own advantages and disadvantages, so be sure to choose the one that best fits your needs.
 I’ll leave it to you to choose which one(s) to use.

 As always, if you’ve got any questions or suggestions, feel free to leave a comment below.